Leucadia National - Speculative Thoughts On Unlocking Value

 This is the second article in a two part series where we take a closer look at a mid-sized investment company, Leucadia National (NYSE:LUK).
-In the first article we analyzed some of the company's key portfolio investments, specifically beef processing company, National Beef.
-We concluded that LUK's 79% stake in the business was probably worth a lot more than the current carrying value on the LUK balance sheet and likely worth more than the company's own projected valuation of $700mn given in a presentation last year October.
+In the first article, we analyzed some of the company's key portfolio investments, specifically beef processing company, National Beef.
+We concluded that LUK's 79% stake in the business was probably worth a lot more than the current carrying value on LUK's balance sheet and likely worth more than the company's own projected valuation of $700M given in a presentation last year October.

-Our analysis concluded that the 79% equity stake in National Beef was probably worth around $1.7bn, based on its reported adjusted Ebitda figure of $436mn in 2016 and a reasonably conservative EV/Ebitda multiple of 5x.
-Based on this calculated value we said that the investment in National Beef could potentially provide additional upside value to LUK shareholders of at least $1bn.
+Our analysis concluded that the 79% equity stake in National Beef was probably worth around $1.7B, based on its reported adjusted EBITDA figure of $436M in 2016 and a reasonably conservative EV/EBITDA multiple of 5x.
+Based on this calculated value, we said that the investment in National Beef could potentially provide additional upside value to LUK shareholders of at least $1B.

 As such, it may take years or even a specific corporate event such as a sale, unbundling or listing before the value of an underlying unlisted investment can truly be unlocked.
-Therefore, in the case of National Beef, unless Leucadia's management sell, unbundle or perhaps list the company, it may take a long time before the value of this underlying investment is monetized.
+Therefore, in the case of National Beef, unless Leucadia's management sells, unbundles or perhaps lists the company, it may take a long time before the value of this underlying investment is monetized.

 As outsiders, we simply don't know enough to gauge if this is an appropriate time for such a potential corporate action.
 However, we do note with interest the proposed separate listing of the US food business of Marfrig Global Foods (OTCPK:MRRTY), the third-largest Brazilian food processing company.
-The following Wikipedia link provides some useful background on the company.
+This Wikipedia link provides some useful background on the company.

-MRRTY unveiled plans earlier this year to IPO its Keystone Foods subsidiary, a major supplier to some of the world's most well known fast food chains, including McDonalds (26% of total sales).
-Keystone Food's annual revenue is around $2.7bn, with an Ebitda margin of around 9%.
-The stable customer base and comparatively higher margin business implies that Keystone Foods should be able to obtain a multiple of at least 8x or similar to Tyson Foods (NYSE:TSN), even if the company remains much smaller on a comparative basis.
+MRRTY unveiled plans earlier this year to IPO its Keystone Foods subsidiary, a major supplier to some of the world's most well known fast food chains, including McDonald's (NYSE:MCD) (26% of total sales).
+Keystone Food's annual revenue is around $2.7B, with an EBITDA margin of around 9%.
+The stable customer base and comparatively higher margin business implies that Keystone Foods should be able to obtain a multiple of at least 8x or similar to Tyson Foods (NYSE:TSN) even if the company remains much smaller on a comparative basis.

-Using a multiple of 8 and excluding any assumed debt at this stage, Keystone Foods could be worth as much as$1.9bn.
+Using a multiple of 8 and excluding any assumed debt at this stage, Keystone Foods could be worth as much as $1.9B.
 The IPO of the Keystone subsidiary is important for MRRTY to both unlock value and help stabilize its balance sheet (avoid triggering one of its debt covenants).
-The company has a net debt level of $1.9bn, of which the bulk appears to be USD denominated, leaving the company vulnerable to soft business conditions and/or renewed weakness in the Brazilian Real.
+The company has a net debt level of $1.9B, of which the bulk appears to be USD denominated, leaving the company vulnerable to soft business conditions and/or renewed weakness in the Brazilian Real.

 The comparatively higher interest rates being paid by MRRTY has been a major factor impeding the company's ability to generate positive cash flow in recent years.
-As an example, even though the company generated a positive consolidated Ebitda margin of 8.1% in the first quarter of 2017, total interest costs of R$* 213mn almost offset total consolidated Ebitda of R$ 334mn generated in Q1 2017.
+As an example, even though the company generated a positive consolidated EBITDA margin of 8.1% in the first quarter of 2017, total interest costs of *R$213M almost offset total consolidated EBITDA of R$334M generated in Q1 2017.

 *R$ - Brazilian Real